vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-core-services/itaxservice.md

 #### SortTaxClasses

-Sorts a list of [`TaxClass`](../../vendr-core-models/taxclass/) enties by ID according to the order of those IDs
+Sorts a list of [`TaxClass`](../../vendr-core-models/taxclass/) entities by ID according to the order of those IDs

 ```csharp
 public void SortTaxClasses(Guid[] sortedIds)